Brain-Inspired Stochastic Joint Embedding Representation Learning

 \section{Abstract}

-Recent advances in self-supervised learning (SSL) have revolutionized computer vision through innovative architectures and learning objectives, yet they have not fully leveraged insights from biological visual processing systems.
-Recently, a brain-inspired SSL model named PhiNet was proposed; it is based on a ResNet backbone and operates on static image inputs with strong augmentation.
-In this paper, we introduce PhiNet v2, a novel Transformer-based architecture that processes temporal visual input (that is, sequences of images) without relying on strong augmentation.
-Our model leverages variational inference to learn robust visual representations from continuous input streams, similar to human visual processing.
-Through extensive experimentation, we demonstrate that PhiNet v2 achieves competitive performance compared to state-of-the-art vision foundation models, while maintaining the ability to learn from sequential input without strong data augmentation.
-This work represents a significant step toward more biologically plausible computer vision systems that process visual information in a manner more closely aligned with human cognitive processes. \href{https://github.com/oist/PhiNetv2}{[Code available at GitHub]}
+Representation learning is one of the key research topics in machine learning, and the framework of self-supervised learning (SSL) has revolutionized computer vision.
+However, these approaches have not yet fully leveraged insights from biological visual processing systems.
+In this paper, we introduce PhiNet v2, a novel architecture that processes temporal visual input (i.e., sequences of images) without relying on strong data augmentation, enabling it to learn robust visual representations in a manner similar to human visual processing.
+Our learning objective is derived from variational inference.
+Through extensive experiments, we demonstrate that PhiNet v2 achieves competitive performance compared to state-of-the-art vision representation models, including RSP and CropMAE, while retaining the ability to learn effectively from sequential input without strong data augmentation.
+This work represents a step toward more biologically plausible computer vision systems that process visual information in a manner more aligned with human cognitive processes.